 WHO CAN PARTICIPATE

 Luxembourg-based researchers from the public and private sector are invited to participate in these Actions.
+Participating in a COST Action is a particularly effective way for building up an international network.

 - More general information on COST and its ongoing Actions (external link)